Children of Bodom

-Children of Bodom was a Finnish melodic death metal band from Espoo.
-Formed in 1993 as Inearthed, the final line-up of the group upon their split in 2019 consisted of Alexi Laiho (lead guitar, lead vocals), Jaska Raatikainen (drums), Henkka Seppälä (bass), Janne Wirman (keyboard), and Daniel Freyberg (rhythm guitar).
-The band released ten studio albums, two live albums, two EPs, two compilation albums and one DVD.
+Children of Bodom is a Finnish melodic death metal band from Espoo.
+Formed in 1993 as Inearthed, the final line-up of the group upon their split in 2019 consisted of frontman Alexi Laiho, drummer Jaska Raatikainen, bassist Henkka Seppälä, keyboardist Janne Wirman and guitarist Daniel Freyberg.
+The band released ten studio albums, three live albums, two EPs, two compilation albums and one DVD.

-The band's third studio album, Follow the Reaper, was their first album to receive a gold certification in Finland, and subsequent studio albums acquired the same status.
-Their next four albums debuted at number one on the Finnish album charts, and have also seen chart positions on the United States Billboard 200.
+The band's third studio album, Follow the Reaper (2000), was their first album to receive a gold certification in Finland, and subsequent studio albums acquired the same status.
+Their next four albums each debuted at number one on the Finnish album charts, and have also seen chart positions on the United States Billboard 200.
 They are one of Finland's best selling artists of all time with more than 250,000 records sold there alone.

 In 2019, Children of Bodom held their last concert in Helsinki named A Chapter Called Children of Bodom, before disbanding the band.
 Laiho and Freyberg carried on as Bodom After Midnight in 2020.
-Laiho, who was one of the founding members of Children of Bodom as well as the only main songwriter, died on 29 December 2020.
+Laiho, who was one of the founding members of Children of Bodom as well as the main songwriter, died in December of that year.

+In October 2025, the surviving members of Children of Bodom announced that the band will reunite to perform two tribute shows for Laiho in February 2026, with Samy Elbanna filling in for him on vocals and guitar.